charmed-kubernetes/kubernetes-docs/pages/k8s/troubleshooting.md

 ### Is the configmap with the policy correct?

 Check the configmap contents.
-The pods logs above would complain if the yaml isn't valid, but make sure it matches what you expect.
+The pod logs above would complain if the YAML isn't valid, but make sure it matches what you expect.

 ```bash